apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tesla’s Elon Musk celebrates Independence Day at Giga Texas, shades Zuck**
+**New Cabinet meets as Starmer government gets to work**

-You can read more about it [here](https://www.teslarati.com/tesla-elon-musk-giga-texas-supercomputer-cluster-update-video/).
+You can read more about it [here](https://www.bbc.com/news/articles/cj50qevvqvno).

 ## Requirements
 - Python 3.8